Kerbas-ad-astra/SMURFF/README.md

 SMURFF is mainly intended for use with [**Real Solar System**](http://forum.kerbalspaceprogram.com/threads/55145).
 It's why I made it!

-Big rocket fractions (i.e. 1 kg into LEO = 25+ kg of rocket) call for big rockets, so [**SpaceY**](http://forum.kerbalspaceprogram.com/threads/100408) and [**SpaceY Expanded**](http://forum.kerbalspaceprogram.com/threads/133301) and/or [**Behemoth Aerospace Engineering**](http://forum.kerbalspaceprogram.com/threads/124064) are recommended to get big rockets without big part counts.  [**Home-Grown Rockets**](http://forum.kerbalspaceprogram.com/threads/60974) is also great for large upper stages and for payloads that are just too big for 1.25m rockets, but where 2.5m is overkill.
+Big rocket fractions (i.e. 1 kg into LEO = 25+ kg of rocket) call for big rockets, so [**SpaceY**](http://forum.kerbalspaceprogram.com/threads/100408) and [**SpaceY Expanded**](http://forum.kerbalspaceprogram.com/threads/133301) (alternatively, [**Behemoth Aerospace Engineering**](http://forum.kerbalspaceprogram.com/threads/124064)) are recommended to get big rockets without big part counts.  [**Home-Grown Rockets**](http://forum.kerbalspaceprogram.com/threads/60974) is also great for large upper stages and for payloads that are just too big for 1.25m rockets, but where 2.5m is overkill.
 (Since thrust increases with the square of scale, and mass with the cube, all else being equal, the jump from 1.25 to 2.5 is actually much steeper than the jump from 2.5 to 3.75, so I've found 1.875m parts to be surprisingly handy.)

 If you want higher real-ish specific impulses as well as mass fractions, there's Nertea's [**Cryogenic Engines pack**](http://forum.kerbalspaceprogram.com/threads/117766).
 (Note that there is now no need to replace its fuel-switch patch, if you choose to use it -- in fact, you should probably make sure that you have the original patch, if you think you might have replaced it with the modified one I provided earlier, to ensure that tanks don't get double-buffed.)